indico/indico-user-docs/docs/meetings/timetable.md

 ![](../assets/meetings/timetable/timetable_open.png)

-To create a new contribution, click on _Add new_ and select _Contribution_ from the dropdown menu.
+To create a new contribution, click on _Add new_ in the top right corner and select _Contribution_ from the dropdown menu.

 ![](../assets/meetings/timetable/contribution_select.png)